Researchers tackle a wealth of problems by creating novel surfaces that repel liquids

 materials scientist A scientist who studies how the structure, composition and other properties of a material can be used to create or improve products and processes.

-mechanical engineer A scientist who uses physics and materials science to design, develop, build and test mechanical devices, including tools, engines and machines.
+mechanical engineer Someone who uses physics and materials science to design, develop, build and test mechanical devices, including tools, engines and machines.

 omniphobic surface A surface that repels all types of liquids.
 Omniphobia combines, respectively, the Latin word for everything and the Greek word for fear.

 polymer A substance made of a series of repeated chemical units.

 In this University of Michigan video, Anish Tuteja discusses the superomniphobic surface he and his coworkers invented.